Fennel (Foeniculum vulgare) has been considered an important healing plant in the Asian-Chinese region and in Ayurveda for thousands of years.

 The Doshas Vata and Pitta are lowered by fennel, as fennel also has cooling, oily properties.
 The digestive fire (Agni) is strengthened at the same time.

-Fennel in the Ayurveda kitchen
+Fennel in Ayurveda cuisine

-Fennel in every medicine cabinet
+Fennel in every medicine chest

 Buy Ayurveda spices, delivered from Switzerland.